-- 49. We will continue to monitor the performance of the broadcasting licensees and ensure their compliance with the relevant legislation and licence conditions.
-All broadcasting licensees are required to observe the relevant codes of practice issued by the CA. We will assist the CA in revising the codes of practice as necessary. - 50.
-By virtue of the Charter of Radio Television Hong Kong (RTHK) promulgated in August 2010, RTHK should also ensure that all its TV and radio services comply with the relevant codes of practice of the CA. To ensure the compliance with the codes of practice by broadcasting licensees and RTHK, we will continue to act on complaints lodged by the public in a rigorous and transparent manner. - 51.
-We will continue to regulate the technical performance of the licensed broadcasters. - 52.
-We will continue to improve the reception of the existing free terrestrial television and sound broadcasting in the territory, especially in areas where reception is not satisfactory.
+59. We will continue to monitor the performance of the broadcasting licensees and ensure their compliance with the relevant legislation and licence conditions.
+All broadcasting licensees are required to observe the relevant codes of practice issued by the CA. We are assisting the CA in reviewing and revising the codes of practice as necessary after the mid-term review of the free TV and sound broadcasting licences.

+60. By virtue of the Charter of RTHK promulgated in August 2010, RTHK should also ensure that all its TV and radio services comply with the relevant codes of practice of the CA. To ensure the compliance with the codes of practice by broadcasting licensees and RTHK, we will continue to act on complaints lodged by the public in a rigorous and transparent manner.

+61. We will continue to regulate the technical performance of the licensed broadcasters.

+62. We will continue to improve the reception of the existing free terrestrial television and sound broadcasting in the territory, especially in areas where reception is not satisfactory.